Concept Mastery Routine (SP)

 Mrs. Hodges and I worked with our ESL teacher, Mrs. Abby Ferrell, to instruct her on the steps of the concept mastery routine.
 During this session, we utilized the concept mastery guidebook in addition to a PowerPoint provided to us by our SIM Professional Developer, Jocelyn Washburn.
 The convey concept for this routine was nonfiction reading with the overall concept being reading comprehension in various genres.
 Nonfiction reading is an area of weakness for all students; however, we felt Mrs. Ferrell and her students could truly benefit from having a clearer understanding of nonfiction reading.

-behall Almost 7 years ago
+behall Over 7 years ago

 Good use of time